nrwl/nx/docs/generated/packages/nx-plugin/documents/overview.md

 This command creates a brand-new workspace, and sets up a pre-configured plugin with the specified name.

-> Note, the command above will create a plugin the package name set to `@my-org/my-plugin`.
+> Note, the command above will create a plugin with the package name set to `@my-org/my-plugin`.
 You can pass `--importPath` to provide a different package name.

 > If you do not want to create a new workspace, install the `@nrwl/nx-plugin` dependency in an already existing workspace with npm or yarn.
 Then run `nx g @nrwl/nx-plugin:plugin [pluginName]`.